vilicvane/x-value/README.md

 });
 ```

 > The `superJSON` medium is actually a packed medium.
-However, the related definitions are inherited.
+However, the related definitions are inherited from `x.JSONTypes`.

 ## License